-In this chapter we give some basic properties of dual lattices.
-On the one hand, as we demonstrate that, this notion is a natural generalization of the usual concept of the dual lattice of a full lattice.
-On the other hand, we need to establish a way to be able to work effectively with dual lattices.
+In this section, we give some basic properties of dual lattices.
+On the one hand, this notion is a natural generalization of the usual concept of the dual lattice of a full lattice.
+On the other hand, we need to establish a way of working effectively with dual lattices.